What are Bone Caves?

 The purpose of this site is to provide a central source of information primarily about these and other Gower bone caves, as well as those of more general interest.
 Many of these bone caves are often difficult to find and access.
 Several data sources providing grid references for the location of cave entrances have been reviewed and were found to vary in accuracy.
 This web site therefore also describes work that has been undertaken to improve accuracy and confirm locations using commercial GNSS (global navigation satellite system) receivers with laser rangefinders for off-set measurements where appropriate.

 The Gazetteer includes a Gallery of images, descriptions to aid identification and geo-referencing to determine location.
 There is also a Bibliography that collates and lists important publications related to these bone caves.
-More detail is given in the About page.
+More detail is given in the About Us page.

 Last Gallery Entry